How to Plan Your Vegetable Garden

 After you have chosen the area of your yard that will become your vegetable garden, it’s time to consider size.
 Remember, the larger your garden the more time and effort you will have to devote to weeding, harvesting and other maintenance.

 If you are a first time vegetable gardener, it is better to start out small and gradually expand your garden each year.
 If you start out with a large garden, the upkeep may be overwhelming and discourage you from growing vegetables again.
 In a smaller garden, it is easier to keep up with weeding and harvesting.

 I recommend that you just plant 2 to 3 small beds the first year.
 Then each subsequent year, add 1 or 2 more beds until your garden reaches the maximum size that you can comfortably maintain.
 Helpful hint: it will never be big enough for everything that you want to grow.
-Happens to me every year!
+It happens to me every year.

 Spacing is Important

 Now it’s time to get out your seed catalogs.
 What do you want to grow?
 Make a list of everything you want in your dream garden and then get ready to pare your wish list down.
 How many of each plant do you want to grow?
 How much space does each of those plants require?

 Pay close attention to spacing between your plants.
 Too little space will prevent them from growing and bearing fruit.
 It can also prevent good air circulation which can lead to insect infestation and disease such as downy mildew.

 Too much space will allow weeds to take hold.
 Weeds compete with your crops for water, nutrients and sunlight.
 You can keep down the number of weeds using a thick layer of mulch, but the larger your garden, the more mulch you will need to purchase and spread throughout the garden.
 It can become very expensive and time consuming.